TuberAsk/Pythonee-Repos/SECURITY.md

 ## Reporting a Vulnerability

-To report stuff you have to join my Discord Server and report or suggest in Suggestions or Questions!
+To report stuff you have to join my Discord Server and report or suggest in Suggestions or Questions go to wiki as you will find my socials there!

 *This page is new to development!*